 Once a full arb waveform is saved as a .kaf file, it can be imported back into KPulse.
-The waveform can also be loaded into the pulse generator card using the arb\file function.
-For more information, refer to KPulse full arb waveforms (on page 4-16).
+The waveform can also be loaded into the pulse generator card using the arb_file function.
+For more information, refer to KPulse (on page 5-1).